-You must pay Zakat on profits of the saved money.
+You must pay Zakat on the profits of the saved money.
 Zakat will be paid on the whole amount when one year has passed since the original money was acquired, even if only a few days have passed since the profit was acquired.

-Money deposited in banks which deal with interest and usury: Zakat is due on the capital money only, and there is no Zakat on interest.
-In Islam interest is considered as the forbidden and impure money which is not the property of its owner.
+Money deposited in banks that deal with interest and usury: Zakat is due on the capital money only, and there is no Zakat on interest.
+In Islam interest is considered as forbidden and impure money which is not the property of its owner.
 It is an obligation to get rid of this money by giving it to the poor and the like, and it is not permissible to deduct this money from the due Zakat.